Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: Experimental Setup

 \subsection{Evaluation Metrics}

-We evaluate model performance using four standard metrics: \textbf{accuracy}, \textbf{precision}, \textbf{recall}, and \textbf{F1-score}.
+We evaluate model performance using two standard metrics: \textbf{accuracy} and \textbf{F1-score}.
 Accuracy reflects the proportion of correctly classified samples in our balanced dataset.
 Precision and recall measure, respectively, how many predicted vulnerabilities are correct and how many actual vulnerabilities are detected.
 The F1-score, the harmonic mean of precision and recall, provides an overall balance between these two metrics.